-Go back over the studies in this section and briefly note down the main new things you have learnt, or the things you already knew but have been freshly reminded of ...
+Go back over the studies in this section and briefly note down the main new things you have learned or the things you have tried as you have sought to integrate more prayer into your life.

-God may have got your attention on one or two things you need to do as a result of going through these studies.
-You will have the best chance of succeeding in these things if you tell someone else about them and, if possible, if you practically plan when you will do these things.
+God may have got your attention about one or two things you need to do as a result of going through these studies.
+Whatever it is, you will have the best chance of succeeding in these things if you tell someone else about them and, if possible, if you practically plan when you will do these things.
+Write these things down somewhere that will help you to act on them!

 Mentoring is crucial for passing the Gospel on to the next generation.
 Regardless of how well-equipped we feel for this, it is a task given to us all.
 Jesus' last words in Matthew's gospel were spoken to all those present, including the doubters: 'Go and make disciples...'
 In one way or another, it is something we all must do for, if we don't do it, who will?
-The Lord has generously given us a significant part to in building his kingdom, but we can also take great comfort that we are junior partners in this venture; he is the one who brings life from death, transforming people from the inside out.
+The Lord has given us a significant part to do in building his kingdom, but we can also take great comfort that we are junior partners in this venture; he is the one who brings life from death, transforming people from the inside out.
 So let's leave the lion's share of the work to God, but let's be diligent in doing what we are called to do: make disciples!